-- 1. The purpose of this paper is to explain: - 1.1 the decision-making framework that we have applied in reaching our draft decisions; - 1.2 the key economic principles we have applied in reaching our draft decisions; and - 1.3 how we have taken submissions on our discussion draft frameworks paper into account.11
+- 1. The purpose of this paper is to explain: - 1.1 the decision-making framework that we applied in reaching our decisions on the input methodologies review (IM review); - 1.2 the key economic principles we applied in reaching our decisions on the IM review; and - 1.3 how we have taken submissions on our draft framework papers into account.
+11